 Take a festive carriage ride, watch the amazing ice sculptures being carved, and stroll the decorated downtown New Brunswick.
 Photo courtesy of New Brunswick City Center

 Downtown New Brunswick becomes a Winter Wonderland during the holiday season.
 Peruse the local shops and restaurants while admiring the beautifully-decorated Christmas trees representing diverse cultures and traditions throughout the city center.
 On select dates, witness frozen works of art come to life at live chainsaw ice sculpting demonstrations.
 Catch performances by local musicians, take the family on a horse-drawn carriage ride and capture memories of the holiday season with a visit from Santa.

 Start a new tradition this holiday season at Palmer Square’s “eco-friendly” outdoor synthetic skating rink!
 Photo courtesy of Palmer Square

 Holiday happenings in this idyllic college town offer something for everyone.
 Looking for low-key, warm, indoor fun with limited capacity?
 The festive display of decorated Christmas trees at Morven Museum's annual Festival of Trees gets kids of all ages into the holiday spirit.
 Wander through the downtown every weekend taking in the Palmer Square Holiday Entertainment, including carolers and a Strolling Santa.
 Bring along your ice skates for Skating on the Square every Thursday through Sunday.
 Check out the spectacular Palmer Square Christmas tree every evening.
-Head over to Kale's Garden Center while you're in town for weekend Santa visits and holiday displays in the greenhouse.

 At the Dickens Village in Maplewood, the houses are decorated, the tree is lit, and Santa makes socially distant appearances.
 Photo courtesy of the Maplewood Village Alliance